It won’t be too long before FIFA 22 is upon us, with EA Sports recently releasing a teaser trailer. But that doesn’t mean FIFA 21 is done.

 It’s quite embarrassing the strength Man City have in depth, and that’s testament to the recruitment they have done over the past 10 years or so.
 Where do you want to start with this team?
 In attack, they have the likes of 88-rated Raheem Sterling with 92 pace and 89 dribbling, aided by a decent shooting of 80, or perhaps Riyad Mahrez, a slightly more modest 85 rating but with five-star skill moves.
 What about Kevin De Bruyne, the Premier League’s best player with 93 passing, 88 dribbling and 86 shooting.

 And that’s before you even get to the strikers.
 Despite his lower rating of 83, Gabriel Jesus is a gem to use when it comes to gameplay, with his 81 shooting certainly feeling like more on occasion.
-And let’s not forget about Sergio Aguero, 88-rated, with 90 shooting, four-star skill moves and four-star weak foot.
+And let’s not forget about Sergio Aguero, 88-rated, with 90 shooting, four-star skill moves and four-star weak foot (while he’s still there).
 The rest of the midfield is amazing too, with Bernardo Silva and Rodri also highly-rated.
 The defence is the least appealing of the positions, but even then there is so much quality it’s ridiculous.

 But if you really want ridiculous quality, head to Paris Saint-Germain.